vorticity/arsenalsuite/cpp/lib/PyQt4/doc/html/_sources/introduction.txt

   :mod:`~PyQt4.phonon` module.

 - The :mod:`~PyQt4.QtAssistant` module.
-This module contains classes that allow Qt Assistant to be integrated with a PyQt application to provide online help.
+This module contains classes that allow Qt Assistant to be integrated with a PyQt4 application to provide online help.
 This module is not available with Qt v4.7 and later - use the :mod:`~PyQt4.QtHelp` module instead.

 - The :mod:`~PyQt4.QtDesigner` module.
-This module contains classes that allow Qt Designer to be extended using PyQt.
+This module contains classes that allow Qt Designer to be extended using PyQt4.
 See :ref:`ref-designer-plugins` for a full description of how to do this.

 - The :mod:`~PyQt4.QAxContainer` module.
 This Windows-only module contains classes that allow access to ActiveX controls and COM objects.